Differences Between Google Analytics vs Mixpanel

 Below Is the Top 9 Comparison Between Google Analytics vs Mixpanel

 Below are the lists of points, describe the key Differences Between Google Analytics vs Mixpanel

-Although both these tools have most of the features in common, but the key differences between these two Google Analytics vs Mixpanel can be described based on their speed, tracking method, pricing model, data processing time and funnel analysis.
+Although both these tools have most of the features in common, the key differences between these two Google Analytics vs Mixpanel can be described based on their speed, tracking method, pricing model, data processing time and funnel analysis.
 Some of the major differences are explained below:

-For real-time analysis, Google Analytics will take a long time for report generation in case of huge amount of data.
+For real-time analysis, Google Analytics will take a long time for report generation in case of a huge amount of data.
 It could even take more than 24 hours for data processing.

 Mixpanel will be a great choice for real-time tracking.
-It can update whole data within seconds.
+It can update the whole data within seconds.
 It is ideal for instant processing of real-time data.

 To measure a series of events performed by a visitor, funnel analysis is done.
-In case of Google Analytics, a customer has to specify all the steps of a funnel in advance.
+In the case of Google Analytics, a customer has to specify all the steps of a funnel in advance.
 These funnels can be created on every page but they are not accurate.

 However, Mixpanel funnel analysis is exceptionally well.
-With only a few simple steps a user can create funnels in mixpanel.
+With only a few simple steps a user can create funnels in mix panel.
 The mechanism is very flexible and data analysis is accurate.